innobead/huber/README.md

 ## Prerequisites
 For Linux/MacOS users, please install necessary dependent libraries to make sure huber work as expected.
-Just use any appropriate OS package manager to install the dependencies, or run `make set-dev` or `hack/setup-dev.sh` to set up the development environment.
+Just use any appropriate OS package manager to install the dependencies, or run `make setup-dev` or `hack/setup-dev.sh` to set up the development environment.

 ### Linux (usually installed already)
 ```console